 Kings County public records in the form of marriage, divorce, warrants, arrests, court and criminal records are available to the public due to New York’s Freedom of Information Law (FOIL) and the overarching Freedom of Information Act (FOIA).

-Accessing New York public records can prove to be a complicated and time consuming process for individuals who may not know the type of the record they are searching or which government agency is the custodian.
+Accessing New York public records can prove to be a complicated and time-consuming process for individuals who may not know the type of record they are searching for or which government agency is the custodian.
 Additionally, public records in Kings County tend to be located in multiple agencies which makes the process of retrieval more complicated.
 In some cases, records may be restricted to certain individuals and only accessed by consent.

-Records page offers resources such as links and guidance tools to make it easier to navigate public agencies.
-It is possible to quickly and conveniently run a free public records search regardless of record type or which jurisdiction holds them.
+This resource offers information such as links and guidance tools to make it easier to navigate public agencies.
+It is possible to quickly and conveniently run free public records search regardless of record type or which jurisdiction holds them.

-How To Find Arrest Records for Free Through the Kings’ County Sheriff’s Office
+How To Find Arrest Records for Free via the Kings’ County Sheriff’s Office

 With that said, arrest records can be sought from the sheriff’s office.
 However, the Kings’ County Sheriff’s Office does not maintain a jail roster that can be accessed online for those who are looking to find out if someone is in jail.